ashachakre0906/Professional-Portfolio/README.md

 ## Name of the project
 Professional Portfolio
 ## The Challenge
-Creating a web application(My portfolio) from scratch!
+Creating a web application(My professional portfolio) from scratch!
+We don't have enough web applications to showcase at this point, using placeholder images and names.
 ## User Story
 ```
 AS AN employer